barryclark/jekyll-now/pages/study/zen/gateless-case3.md

 > Book of Serenity, Case 84, commentary:
 > _"Xuansha said, 'If I had seen \[Chu-chih\] at the time, I would have broken off his finger.' \[...\] Xuanjiai said, 'Tell me, what did Xuansha mean in speaking that way?'
 I say, after all he doubts.
 Yunju Yi said, 'When Xuansha spoke that way, was he agreeing with \[Chu-chih\] or not?
 If he agreed, why did he say he'd break off his finger?
 If not, where was \[Chu-chih\]'s fault?'
 I say, the fault lies in agreeing and disagreeing."_

+## The one finger

+> Whenever Chu-chih was aked a question, he simply raised one finder.

+The one finger.

+> One day a visitor asked Chu-chih's attendent what his master preached.
+The boy raised a finger.

+Not the same finger.

+> Hearing of this, Chu-chih cut off the boy's finger with a knife.

+Not the same finger.

+> As he ran from the room, screaming with pain, Chu-chih called to him.
+When he turned his head, Chu-chih raised a finger.

+The one finger.

+> When Chu-chih was about to die, he said to his assembled monks: "I received this one-finger Zen from T'ien-long.
+I used it all my life but never used it up."

+How could you use it up when there's only one finger?

+## One

+One finger, __one__ finger.

+One finger, One world.

+One finger, one practice.

+One finger, one realization.

+One finger, one one.